Can Your Mortgage Cover Stamp Duty?

 Is it possible in Scotland and Wales?

 Although the rules for stamp duty in Scotland and Wales are slightly different from those in England, that doesn’t mean you won’t be able to add stamp duty or LBTT (Land and Buildings Transaction Tax) to your mortgage.
-As long as you still have a low enough LTV to be eligible for your mortgage and can afford the higher monthly repayments, you’re free to use any sacrificed deposit money as you choose.
+You can use any sacrificed deposit money as long as you still have a low enough LTV to be eligible for your mortgage and can afford the higher monthly repayments.

 Can stamp duty be added to a second home mortgage?

-Yes, again it simply comes down to eligibility and affordability.
-If you have enough cash to cover a suitable deposit and your lender is happy that your higher level of borrowing is affordable, then your stamp duty can be added to a second home mortgage.
+Yes, again, it simply comes down to eligibility and affordability.
+If you have enough cash to cover a suitable deposit and your lender is happy that your higher level of borrowing is affordable, your stamp duty can be added to a second home mortgage.

 What to do if you can’t afford stamp duty

-Adding stamp duty to your mortgage like this does end up being an expensive way to do it because you’re paying it back over such a long period.
-For example, if you borrow £10,000 at 5.5% over 25 years you will end up repaying £18,423 overall.
-Most experts would advise only adding stamp duty to your mortgage like this if there is no other way for you to find the money.
+Adding stamp duty to your mortgage like this is an expensive way to do it because you’re paying it back over such a long period.
+For example, if you borrow £10,000 at 5.5% over 25 years, you will repay £18,423 overall.
+Most experts would advise only adding stamp duty to your mortgage like this if there is no other way to find the money.

 But what are the alternatives if you can’t afford to pay stamp duty or don’t have the scope to sacrifice any of your deposit?

-Your first step should always be to talk to a broker, as they will be able to assess your situation and give you advice on all of your options.
-For example, they may be able to find you a lender who will consider a 95% LTV mortgage if that could help you free up cash, or a lender who would look at a 5.5 times salary mortgage if the maximum borrowing cap is an issue.
+Your first step should always be to talk to a broker, as they can assess your situation and give you advice on all of your options.
+For example, they may be able to find you a lender who will consider a 95% LTV mortgage if that could help you free up cash or a lender who would look at a 5.5 times salary mortgage if the maximum borrowing cap is an issue.

-Keep in mind that regulations were introduced in 2018 so that you can no longer pay stamp duty with a credit card.
-This is to reduce the risk of homeowners over-committing themselves and getting into financial difficulty.
+Remember that regulations were introduced in 2018, so you can no longer pay stamp duty with a credit card.
+This reduces the risk of homeowners overcommitting and getting into financial difficulty.

-If you get in touch we can arrange for a mortgage broker we work with to contact you directly and discuss further.
+If you get in touch, we can arrange for a mortgage broker to contact you directly and discuss further.

 Can a first-time buyer add stamp duty to a mortgage?

-Yes, a first-time buyer can in principle reduce their deposit amount and borrow more to cover stamp duty.
-The difficulty here might be that first-time buyers have less flexibility with their deposit as they don’t have equity in an existing property and have had to save from scratch.
+A first-time buyer can, in principle, reduce their deposit amount and borrow more to cover stamp duty.
+The difficulty here might be that first-time buyers have less flexibility with their deposit, as they don’t have equity in an existing property and have had to save from scratch.

 We're so confident in our service, we guarantee it.